FloatingComet62/dotfiles/README.md

 - hyprland as desktop environment
 - tmux for terminal sessions
 - foot as terminal
-- waybar for top bar
+- quickshell for top bar & elements
 - hyprsunset for nightlight
 - hyprlock for lock screen
 - nvim using NvChad